Card

 • No heading elements are present inside list-item Cards

-• Card.Icon is hidden from the accessibility tree unless an aria-label is provided
+• Card.Icon has aria-hidden="true" by default and is hidden from the accessibility tree; when an aria-label is provided, the icon is exposed with that label